Islandora/documentation/docs/islandora/rdf-mapping.md

 - The top level key `fieldMappings` specifies fields attached to that bundle and their RDF property mappings.
 One field can be mapped to more than one RDF property.
 It is a simple flat list.

 #### Mapping Types
 `mapping_type:`: There are several mapping types which are provided out of the box.
+- `rel` - standing for relationship, expresses a relationship between two resources
-One of those being `rel` - standing for relationship.
-The default, or if one is not provided is `property` meaning a property.
+- `property` - the default, or if a relationship is not provided, expresses the relationship between a resource and some literal text.

 #### Datatype Callbacks
 `datatype_callback`: This is a custom function that transforms the output of the field.
 There are some provided to us by Drupal and some added by Islandora, such as: